guilty-as/poweroffice/README.md

 ## Session Implementations

-The PowerOffice API uses OAUTH2 client_credentials for authentication, to keep track of the "session" (access token, refresh token and expire date) we use a Session class that stores these values for us, out of the box the following session implementations are provided:
+The PowerOffice API uses the ["client_credentials" grant type](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) for authentication, to keep track of the "session" (access token, refresh token and expire date) we use a Session class that stores these values for us, out of the box the following session implementations are provided: